Lake Maracaibo

-Lake Maracaibo (Spanish: Lago de Maracaibo; Anu: Coquivacoa) is a lagoon in northwestern Venezuela, the largest lake in South America and one of the oldest on Earth, formed 36 million years ago in the Andes Mountains.
+The lake consists of brackish water, and is connected to the Gulf of Venezuela to the north by a narrow strait.
+It is fed by numerous rivers, the biggest being the Catatumbo River.
 The fault in the northern section has collapsed and is rich in oil and gas resources.
 It is Venezuela's main oil producing area and an important fishing and agricultural producing area.
-It is inhabited by a quarter of the country's population and is also the place with the most frequent lightning on earth.
-The famous Catatumbo lightning can illuminate nighttime navigation, and eutrophication caused by oil pollution is a major environmental problem facing the lake.
+Eutrophication caused by oil pollution is a major environmental problem facing the lagoon.
+The area around the lagoon is inhabited by a quarter of the country's population and is also the place with the most frequent lightning on Earth.
+The famous Catatumbo lightning can illuminate nighttime navigation.